The 4 best special occasion restaurants for the Seattle area

 Hi S.,

 My top recommendation for food fanatics (those who have the means!) is the Willows Inn.
-It’s a drive and a lovely little ferry rice from Seattle, and the Lummi Island setting also couldn’t be more Northwest picturesque.
+It’s a drive and a lovely little ferry ride from Seattle, and the Lummi Island setting also couldn’t be more Northwest picturesque.
 (Chef Blaine Wetzel’s cookbook/ode to Lummi “Sea and Smoke” would make an extremely nice keepsake, too.)

 Altura, a little oasis on Seattle’s busy Broadway, is pretty exquisite.
 Note that they’ve gone to a prix-fixe model these days.